 With that in mind, the following packet summarizes our most significant findings from SpeakerFlow's 2021 State of the Speaking Industry Report.
-In it, you'll find data compiled from Candian Association of Professional Speakers (CAPS) member survey answers, all of which were collected throughout December 2020.
+In it, you'll find data compiled from hundreds of responses, all of which were collected throughout December 2020.